JacobMaciejewski/Game-Of-Life/README.md

 readMe.pdf file contains an extensive analysis of the different implementations, though process, results of different experiments and interesting conclusions about the pros and cons of parallel programming.

-This project is a result of a collaboration between me and the fellow partner: [Dimitrios Foteinos](https://github.com/dfwteinos)
+Big thanks to my fellow collaborator: [Dimitrios Foteinos](https://github.com/dfwteinos)

-*This project is part of the course: Parallel Systems , Winter of 2019.
+*Built as part of the course: Parallel Systems , Winter of 2019.
 University of Athens, DiT.*